Table of Contents

 How Many Pins Should You Schedule Per Day?

-This is one of the most common questions beginners ask, and the honest answer is: it depends on where you are in your Pinterest journey.
+This is one of the most common questions beginners ask, and the real answer is: it depends on where you are in your Pinterest journey.

-Growing (3–6 months): You can increase to 5–10 pins per day as you build up a library of pin designs and blog posts to promote.
+Growing (3–6 months): You can move up to 5–10 pins a day as you build a library of designs and posts to promote.

 Established (6+ months): Some experienced Pinterest marketers pin more than this, but there’s no magic number.
 More pins only help if they’re good pins.
 Flooding your boards with low-quality content to hit a daily target does more harm than good.

 The most important thing isn’t the number — it’s the consistency.
-3 pins a day every day beats 20 pins on a Sunday and nothing for the rest of the week.
+Three pins a day, every day, beats 20 pins on a Sunday and nothing for the rest of the week.

 Option 1: Pinterest’s Native Scheduler

 Pinterest has its own built-in scheduling tool, and it’s free.
-You can schedule pins up to 30 days in advance directly within Pinterest — no third-party tools needed.
+You can schedule pins up to 30 days in advance right inside Pinterest — no third-party tools needed.

 How to Schedule Pins Using Pinterest’s Native Scheduler

 That’s it.
-The pin will go out automatically at the time you set.
+The pin goes out automatically at the time you set.

 What Pinterest’s Native Scheduler Does Well

-It’s free, it’s straightforward, and it’s built directly into the platform — so there’s no syncing, no third-party login, and no risk of anything breaking because of an API update.
+It’s free, it’s straightforward, and it’s built right into the platform — so there’s no syncing, no third-party login, and no risk of anything breaking because of an API update.

-For bloggers who are comfortable with Pinterest and have established their pinning routine, the native scheduler does everything you need.
-I moved to it after using Tailwind for a while, and once I was in the habit of batch scheduling, the switch was seamless.
+For bloggers who are comfortable with Pinterest and have their pinning routine down, the native scheduler covers everything you need.
+Once you’re in the habit of batch scheduling, it does the core job without a separate login.

 Where It Falls Short

 The native scheduler is fairly basic.
-There’s no queue system that automatically fills your schedule, no suggested best times based on your audience data, and no community features for getting extra reach on your pins.
-You’re also limited to 30 days ahead, which means you need to revisit it regularly.
+There’s no queue that automatically fills your schedule, no suggested best times based on your audience data, and no community features for extra reach.
+You’re also capped at 30 days ahead, so you need to revisit it regularly.

-If you’re just starting out and still building your pinning habit, those missing features matter more than they do for someone who’s already got a system.
+If you’re just starting out and still building your pinning habit, those missing features matter more than they do for someone who already has a system.

 Option 2: Tailwind

-Tailwind is the most well-known Pinterest scheduling tool, and for good reason.
+Tailwind is the best-known Pinterest scheduling tool, and for good reason.
 It was built specifically for Pinterest and Instagram, and the feature set goes well beyond basic scheduling.

-I used Tailwind when I was getting started with Pinterest, and it genuinely made the early stages easier.
+I used Tailwind when I was getting started with Pinterest, and it really did make the early stages easier.
 Here’s what sets it apart.

 The SmartSchedule

-Tailwind analyzes your account and your audience to suggest the best times to post — the windows when your audience is most active and most likely to engage.
+Tailwind looks at your account and your audience to suggest the best times to post — the windows when your audience is most active and most likely to engage.
 You don’t have to guess.
-You just fill the queue and Tailwind takes care of the timing.
+You fill the queue and Tailwind handles the timing.

 The Queue System

-Instead of setting a specific date and time for each pin, Tailwind lets you add pins to a queue that automatically slots them into your scheduled posting times.
-It’s a much faster workflow than scheduling each pin individually.
+Instead of setting a specific date and time for each pin, Tailwind lets you drop pins into a queue that slots them into your scheduled posting times automatically.
+It’s a much faster workflow than scheduling each pin one by one.
 You batch your pin creation, add them all to the queue, and you’re done.

 Tailwind Communities

-This is the feature that makes Tailwind genuinely different from the native scheduler.
-Tailwind Communities (previously called Tribes) are groups of content creators in the same niche who share each other’s pins.
+This is the feature that really sets Tailwind apart from the native scheduler.
+Tailwind Communities (previously called Tribes) are groups of creators in the same niche who share each other’s pins.
 You add your pin to a community, other members can reshare it to their own Pinterest audiences, and you do the same for them.

-For new accounts trying to build momentum, this extra reach can make a real difference.
-Pinterest’s own scheduler can’t offer anything like this.
+For new accounts trying to build momentum, that extra reach can make a real difference.
+Pinterest’s own scheduler can’t offer anything like it.

 My Honest Take on Tailwind

-Tailwind is a far better tool than Pinterest’s native scheduler for beginners.
-The SmartSchedule, the queue system, and the Communities feature all make the early stages of building a Pinterest presence significantly easier.
+Tailwind is a stronger Pinterest-specific tool than the native scheduler for beginners.
+The SmartSchedule, the queue, and Communities all make the early stages a lot easier.

-But if you’re new to Pinterest and still finding your feet, Tailwind takes a lot of the guesswork out of it.
+If you’re new and still finding your feet on Pinterest specifically, Tailwind takes a lot of the guesswork out of it.
 The SmartSchedule alone is worth it in the early months.

-Tailwind offers a free plan that lets you schedule a limited number of pins per month — worth trying before committing to a paid plan.
+Tailwind has a free plan that lets you schedule a limited number of pins a month — worth trying before you pay for anything.

 Option 3: Later

 Later is another scheduling tool that covers Pinterest alongside Instagram, TikTok, and other platforms.
-If you’re managing social media across multiple channels and want everything in one place, Later is worth considering.
+If you’re managing social media across several channels and want everything in one place, Later is worth a look.

 For Pinterest specifically, Later offers visual scheduling — you can see your upcoming pins laid out in a calendar view, which makes it easy to spot gaps and plan ahead.
-It’s a cleaner interface than Tailwind for some people, though it doesn’t have the Communities feature.
+Some people find it a cleaner interface than Tailwind, though it doesn’t have the Communities feature.

 Later has a free plan with limited scheduling, and paid plans that unlock more posts and analytics.

-If Pinterest is your primary focus, Tailwind is the stronger choice.
-If you’re juggling multiple platforms and want one tool to manage them all, Later is a solid option.
+If Pinterest is your main focus, Tailwind is the stronger choice.
+If you’re juggling several platforms and want one tool to run them all, Later is a solid option.

 How to Build a Sustainable Pinning Routine